Granta 132: Possession

 Granta 119: Britain

 Broken Britain?
-The forthcoming issue of Granta, published on 10 May, is a celebration of the nation’s past and present, its people, its land – and the deep connections between them.
+This issue of Granta is a celebration of the nation’s past and present, its people, its land – and the deep connections between them.
 The stories, poems and memoirs in this collection show the delicate human interactions within the sometimes brutal context of historical and contemporary Britain.
 There is no other place like it.

 Granta 118: Exit Strategies